 - When it comes to animal-based protein powders, whey and casein are some of the most common.
 However, they may cause issues for those sensitive to dairy.
 More gut-friendly options include gelatin and collagen, which actually support digestive health, as well as promoting healthy skin and joints.
 Just make sure to get your animal-based protein from organic or grass-fed sources.

 If you’re looking for a done-for-you source of clean protein to fuel your next workout, outdoor adventure or mid-day energy slump, the Kion Clean Energy Bar contains just the right amount of protein from gelatin, pea isolate, and organic rice.
-Oh, and it’s sweetened with all natural, organic honey – not to mention free from artificial sweeteners, preservatives, dairy, soy, and other notorious gut assailants.
+It's sweetened with organic honey and free from artificial sweeteners, preservatives, dairy, soy, and other notorious gut assailants.